MI-AFP/tutorials/tutorials/08_common-typeclasses-2.md

                    lift $ putStrLn "Storing in database..."
 ```

 For more about monad transformers visit [this](https://en.wikibooks.org/wiki/Haskell/Monad_transformers) and the [transformers](https://hackage.haskell.org/package/transformers) package.
+There is also a very nice chapter about them in http://haskellbook.com.

 ## Category and Arrow

 Recall what was told about Category Theory in the last tutorial.
 In Haskell, we have also typeclasses `Category` and `Arrow` (Do you remember?
 Alias for *morphisms*.).
-We mention it here just as interesting part of Haskell and let you explore it if you are interested...
+We mention it here just as an interesting part of Haskell and let you explore it if you are interested...

 Arrows are a new abstract view of computation, defined by John Hughes.
 They serve much the same purpose as monads -- providing a common structure for libraries -- but are more general.
 In particular, they allow notions of computation that may be partially static (independent of the input) or may take multiple inputs.
 If your application works fine with monads, you might as well stick with them.
-But if you're using a structure that's very like a monad, but isn't one, maybe it's an arrow. (see [https://www.haskell.org/arrows/])
+But if you're using a structure that's very like a monad, but isn't one, maybe it's an arrow. (see [https://www.haskell.org/arrows])

 ```haskell
 class Category (cat :: k -> k -> *) where